proveskit/Documentation/docs/Assembly Guide V2/Chapter 3.md

 # Chapter 3: Solar Assembly

+!!! note

     Before continuing it is important to note that gloves should be worn prior to applying solder paste to avoid ingestion of a lead-based material.

 # Z Faces